svdorn/Mickies/README.md

 ## Deployment

-System to be deployed to AWS elastic beanstalk.
+System to be deployed to AWS elastic beanstalk or comparable hosting service.